Endermanbugzjfc/JunkBayCommando/README.md

 # JunkBayCommando

+## Naming
+將軍澳 （ Tseung Kwan O / Junk Bay ）, a sub-city in Hong Kong. 將軍 meaning "general", and this name always shows up in my mind whenever I think of
+Commando.

 This repository contains a basic example of a modern PocketMine-MP plugin, and a handful of the API features.

 ## PHPStan analysis